 Grace O. C-Dina is an interdisciplinary painter based in Rhode Island.
-She focuses on abstract painting within traditional mediums and animation.
-She earned a Bachelor of Fine Arts in Painting, a Bachelor of Arts in Digital Media Design, and a minor in Art History from Rhode Island College.
-She is furthering her studies in the painting program at the School of the Museum of Fine Arts at Tufts University.
+She is interested in creating her own speculative mythology, blending her passions for mythology and natural science through traditional painting and 3D animation.
+Grace earned a Bachelor of Fine Arts in Painting, a Bachelor of Arts in Digital Media Design, and a minor in Art History from Rhode Island College.
+Currently, she is continuing her studies in the painting program at the School of the Museum of Fine Arts at Tufts University.

-Grace's abstract artwork depicts a unique environment and its inhabitants, exploring natural and cosmic worlds through the dual lenses of natural science and mythology.
-Her early interest in natural elements, using color and negative space, evolved into creating intricate worlds and opseries such as "Terraqueous" and "Pyro-Aerious."
-These themes later developed into her major series "Cosmographic."
+Her artwork depicts otherworldly environments and their inhabitants, exploring both natural and cosmic worlds through the dual lenses of natural science and mythology.
+Initially inspired by natural elements, Grace's use of color and negative space has evolved into the creation of intricate worlds and open-ended series such as "Terraqueous" and "Pyro-Aerious."
+These themes culminated in her major series, "Aye Mi."

 Step into the heart of my creative vision.
 This statement offers a deeper understanding of the intentions, influences, and philosophies shaping my visual artist work.